Bringing the 3 T's Back Together: Transportation, Transparency & Trust

 "Market research shows that trust is a major pain point amongst transportation professionals," said Jaimie Kowalski Sleek Technologies VP Marketing.
 "Our flagship software, Optimal Transportation Spend (OTS), closes these gaps by providing total rate transparency."
 All parties involved know exactly who gets paid what.
 OTS cuts out the middleman/broker building a virtual bridge direct from the shipper to the carrier.
-The shipper maintains complete cost control by setting the preferred lane price (called NBAp).
-Carriers then have direct access to bid on the loads, and when bid strikes at, or below, the shipper’s NBAp, the carrier is dynamically awarded the load.
+The shipper maintains complete cost control by setting the desired lane price.
+Carriers then have direct access to bid on the loads, and when bid strikes at, or below, the desired price, the carrier is dynamically awarded the load.
 No middleman/broker is ever involved, which means no hidden margins driving up TL cost.
 Plus, with OTS, market price is always set by the carrier, not a money-hungry middleman.
 All rate data is shared back with the shipper, so they always understand true market cost to move the load.

 Schedule OTS Demo. click here